MSME and small business

 • and “zero upfront” financing structures.

-6. NBFC & Fintech Solar Financing
+6. NBFC & Fintech Solar panel Financing schemes

 Apart from banks, many NBFCs and fintech lenders are increasingly entering the renewable energy financing market.